OpenSynapsis/libnfcap/README.md

 An example program is provided in the `examples` directory, which demonstrates how to use the library to capture network traffic.
 It is built in the `bin/examples` directory.

 ## Read_files
-This example program reads a `.pcap` file, extracts flow information, and writes it to a `.nfcap` file.
+This example program reads a `.pcap` file, extracts flow information, and writes it to a `.nxcap` file.
 The output file can be used for further analysis or processing.
 Packets are processed, fragmented IPv4 packets are reassembled, and duplicate packets are removed based on a configurable time window and packet count at flow level.

 Here's how to run the example: